RobertAhlin/rpg-p3/README.md

 Validating

-I googled for any PEP8 and Python code validators, but could find anyone working.
+I googled for any PEP8 and Python code validators, but could not find anyone working.
 Some just threw errors on the API credentials and some didn't work at all.
 After spending some time to find a validator that worked I gave up.

 ### <a id="bugs"></a>Bugs?